Financial Services Guide (FSG)

 Retail Insurance – We will give you at least 14 days notice of expiry of any insurance contract which we arranged or last renewed for you.
 Unless you tell us otherwise, if we are able to source cover we will automatically renew your retail insurances to ensure you continue to be covered and send you our documentation detailing the cover and the cost of renewal.
 If there is a change to your circumstances, please notify us as soon as possible.
 This will allow us to assess the appropriateness of your personal insurances and whether you require further advice from us.

-Commercial (Wholesale) Insurance – Prior your renewal we will forward a request for specific pre renewal information.
+Commercial (Wholesale) Insurance – Prior to your renewal we may forward a request for specific pre renewal information.
 Without this information we may be unable to provide you with your offer to renew and if this is the case we will provide you with advice in writing confirming the cessation of cover.
 In the event you do not return the information or the information is incomplete and the insurer still offers renewal, we will forward the renewal for your consideration.
 In these circumstances in offering the renewal you acknowledge and accept that the renewal may not be appropriate for your needs.

 In some circumstances we may be able to arrange for the insurer to cover you temporarily before payment is received, but we cannot guarantee this.